romerodny/Go_Tutorial/README.md

-This is all practice work from the Go Programming Language book.
+<b>This is all practice work from the Go Programming Language book.</b>

 NOTES: